incu6us/goimports-reviser/README.md

     	company - inter-org or your company libs(if you set '-company-prefixes'-option, then 4th group will be split separately.
 In other case, it will be the part of general purpose libs);
     	project - your local project dependencies;
     	blanked - imports with "_" alias;
-    	dotted - imports with "." alias;
+    	dotted - imports with "." alias.
     	Optional parameter. (default "std,general,company,project") -list-diff
     	Option will list files whose formatting differs from goimports-reviser.
 Optional parameter.